calebporzio/sushi/README.md

 ```

 ## Advanced Usage

-When you need more flexibility, you can implement the `runAfterMigrating(BluePrint $table)` method, allowing you to customize the table after it has been created.
+When you need more flexibility, you can implement the `afterMigrate(BluePrint $table)` method, allowing you to customize the table after it has been created.
 This might be useful for adding indexes to certain columns.

 ```php
 class Products extends Model